|

 a cutting board with fresh herbs on top

 I love baking them into pasta and they make wonderful additions to any stir-fry.
-However, to spruce things up there is this Grilled Zucchini and Goat Cheese recipe.
-For times when I want to dress up the table and the dishes for dinner that go along with it.
-This recipe can be doubled for larger crowds and it is so simple to make it works beautifully as a side dish for gatherings.
-Its lovely presentation aside, this Grilled Zucchini and Goat Cheese dish is tangy and rich with flavor from the fresh herbs.
+However, to spruce things up there is this grilled zucchini and goat cheese recipe.
+Its lovely presentation aside, this dish is tangy and rich with flavor from the fresh herbs.
+The first time I made this for a dinner party, it was a huge hit.

 Tools You May Need